-How coriander is prepared greatly effects its final flavor, and what ingredients it plays well with.
+How coriander seed is prepared greatly effects its final flavor, and what ingredients it plays well with.
 When left whole, it is just as floral as cardamom: Full of citrus scent, light and sweet.
-Coriander’s flavor deepens the longer it cooks, but its unique florals degrade into the background.
+Coriander’s flavor deepens the longer it cooks, but there is a tradeoff: Its unique florals degrade into the background.

 - Popular flavorant for pie spices;

 - A fragrant role player in roasted pork, lamb, and chicken;

 - A fragrant in some beers that accentuates the hops.

 A FEW IMPROVISATIONAL RIFFS:

 - Add to a fruit-ripened coffee, not roasted for chai-like kick;

 - A great base for a pasta side in sauté pan with a little ghee, salt, and white pepper;